luixxiul/ansible-role-etherpad/docs/configuring-etherpad.md

 The Etherpad UI should be available at the specified hostname like `https://example.com`, while the admin UI (if enabled) should then be available at `https://example.com/admin`.

-Check [the official wiki](https://github.com/ether/etherpad-lite/wiki) for details about how to configure and use Etherpad.
+Check [the official docs](https://etherpad.org/doc/latest/) and [the wiki at GitHub](https://github.com/ether/etherpad-lite/wiki) for details about how to configure and use Etherpad.

 ### Managing / Deleting old pads